caseywatts/caseywatts.github.io/_posts/2017-12-14-discussion-facilitation.md

 ## Brainstorming
 1. **Brainstorming** & Grouping: Ask `"What topics do you think the session might end up being about?"`.
 As we go through so many ideas, try to group some ideas together.
 (Once recently, 10-15 ideas came up in ~4 groups).
 2. **Prioritization** & Quick Vote: `"Let's choose our next topic.
 Someone suggest one? [hands] And another one? [hands]"` Ask people to raise their hand if they're excited for that topic.
 Raise hands on a couple of topics to see what the highest priority is.
 Counting hands isn't always necessary.
-3. Then we go through the topics the room most wanted to go through.
+3. Then we go through the most desired topics.
 Whenever someone has an idea for a new topic we can add it to our list - but we won't delve into the the topic until it's deliberately chosen by the group.

 ## Setup
 - **Big Screen**: If you have a projector or large screen available: try collecting brainstormed-ideas on a google doc.
 A bulleted list on a google doc is awesome for grouping things visually.